Benchmarking Websites with ab and tsung

 </tsung>

 Run tsung and generate the reports.
-Optionaly, multiple reports can be combined.
-You may have to sudo depending your systems permissions.
+Optionally, multiple reports can be combined.
+You may have to sudo depending on your system's permissions.

 $ tsung -f origin.xml start